lp64ace/parkathon/README.md

 - `lat`: (number) The latiture of the location.
 - `lon`: (number) The longtitute of the location.
 - `rad`: (number) The radius in meters we want to search.

+### POST /predict

+**Purpose**: This endpoint is used to predict the availability of parking spots based on the user's coordinates, timestamp, weather, and search radius.

+**Query Parameters**:

+- `coords`: (string) The coordinates (latitude and longtitude).
+- `timestamp`: (string) The timestamp of the request in the format "dd-mm-yyyy hh:mm".
+- `weather`: (string) The weather conditions at the time of the request in the format "Condition Temperature".
+- `radius`: (number) The radius in meters to search for available parking spots (default is 50 meters).